 The intersection of digital health technology and apps continues to grow at a rapid pace, which is exciting to see.
 Consumers expect solutions to meet them “where they are” in other industries, so why not in healthcare?

-Take Higi, the Smart Health Station network of over 10,000 FDA-cleared stations and Bridge Connector customer, for example, who is improving access to care through innovation in health IT.
+Take Higi, the Smart Health Station network of over 10,000 FDA-cleared stations a Bridge Connector customer, for example, who is improving access to care through innovation in health IT.
 People can take their blood pressure and weight at a Higi station, learn how at-risk they are for certain diseases, continue to track with any frequency they desire, and can act on recommendations from interactive touch screens.
 Best of all, they are able to do this on machines that are conveniently located at neighborhood pharmacies like Walgreens, grocers like Publix, employer worksites, and other community points of trust.

 More than 56 million people have used a Higi station to-date, and the stations are routinely used nearly one million times per week.
 Higi’s healthcare stakeholders, such as providers, payers, nonprofits, and corporate health and wellness organizations, realize this solves a huge access problem for at-risk populations and those in underserved areas of the community who may be far away from medical care.